Housing Ombudsman Complaint Handling Code - self assessment

 Evidence, commentary and explanations

-In April 2022 we set up a process for measuring satisfaction with complaint handling via transactional surveys that are sent out upon closure of a complaint.
+In April 2022 we set up a process for measuring satisfaction with complaint handling via transactional surveys that are sent out upon closure of a Complaint, which include a QR code to make this as accessible as possible.

 Code section